 If you are shopping on a budget, then the Yakima SkyBox or the SportRack Vista should be your first choice.
-The SkyBox is quite a bit larger, easier to use, and is definitely an all-around better box than the Vista, but sells for about $530 — around $200 more than the Vista.
+The SkyBox is quite a bit larger, easier to use, and is an all-around better box than the Vista, but sells for quite a bit more than the Vista.
 The Vista is a great choice if you want a bare-bones box that can handle a handful of extra luggage items, but is much harder to use and install and can't handle longer pieces of gear, like skis or paddles.
-The Thule Motion XT is one of the best products you can get but comes with a hefty price tag of around $730.
-Matching the performance of the Motion XT, the Hyper XL is even pricier at around $1000, but looks quite a bit more sleek and stylish, making it the box for you if you place a premium on style.
-The chart below summarizes the combination of performance and price for each model we tested.
+The Thule Motion XT is one of the best products you can get but comes with a hefty price tag.
+Matching the performance of the Motion XT, the Hyper XL is even more expensive, but looks quite a bit more sleek and stylish, making it the box for you if you place a premium on style.

 Ease of Use